 • Uniqueness Score (0–10): reflects the average similarity between the match and its closest historical equivalents.
 A high score means the match looks very much like others in the competition — a standard game of football.
 A low score signals a rare or atypical match in the competition's history.

 • Predictability Score (0–10): measures whether the pre-match predicted probabilities (based on team ratings and form) align with the fair probabilities computed post-match from the actual statistics.
-A high value indicates the observed dominance was consistent with expectations; a low value highlights a surprising gap between prediction and reality.
-This does not imply the real outcome was predictable — only that the offensive balance of the match was, or was not, in line with what the pre-match model anticipated.
+A high value indicates the tendency of the match was consistent with expectations; a low value highlights a surprising gap between prediction and reality.
+This does not imply the real outcome was predictable — only that the fair probabilities were, or were not, in line with what the pre-match model anticipated.

 Taken together, these two scores offer a quick read on whether a result stands within the statistical reality of the match, or emerges as a genuine outlier.